 Mixed wrestling between men and women, considered the last taboo in the sport, was mostly banned.
 Fortunately for them, regulation of wrestling was so haphazard and poorly enforced that promoters in individual towns, generally small ones in the rural Midwest and west far from the big Eastern cities, were able to organize sporadic mixed bouts.

 Barbara Ware and Virginia Mercereau had both wrestled men, but neither were able to make a living out of it because of the difficulty of getting matches.
 In Burke’s case, the wrestling business was in bad shape, but she convinced Gust Karras to book her.
-They bought ads in papers and wrote letters, issuing a challenge to any man her close to her weight of 121 lbs.
+They bought ads in papers and wrote letters, challenging any man close to her weight of 121 lbs.

 On February 13th, 1936, she debuted in an arena match against a man in the small town of Bethany in northwestern Missouri.
 The bout was part of a card promoted by Karras at the K.P. castle, a brick structure in a castle design that was initially built for the Knights of Pythias.
 The Bethany Republican-Clipper misspelled her name, but the show would go on.
 Throughout her career, newspapers and magazines wrote thousands of articles about her.